CodeTinker vs LangChain

 - Who is it best for?

-- It's best for individual developers and small teams.
+- It is best for web developers and small teams needing quick, practical code snippets.

 - What is this tool?